 CARCHEX is also highly regarded by the Better Business Bureau.
 The BBB gave CARCHEX an A+ review.
 Just over 100 customers have filed a complaint against CARCHEX through the site in the last three years.
 While you never want to see complaints, this is well below industry norms.

-Owing to the diversity of plans and CARCHEX's excellent reputation, we believe that the company’s extended vehicle warranties are a solid option for most Land Rover owners.
+Owing to the diversity of plans and the excellent reputation that CARCHEX has, we believe that the company’s extended vehicle warranties are a solid option for most Land Rover owners.

 There are many more third-party warranty providers outside of CARCHEX, such as Protect My Car and CarShield.
 Unfortunately, since Land Rover is a luxury brand, many third-party warranty companies don’t actually cover Land Rover.